syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/common/EJ2_ASP.NETCORE/internationalization.md

 {% endhighlight %}
 {% endtabs %}

-7. The following code example lets you to set the culture to the Schedule component by using the locale property.
+7.The following code example lets you to set the culture to the Schedule control by using the locale property.

 {% tabs %}
 {% highlight c# tabtitle="CSHTML" %}